claytonpeters/stack/README.md

 ```

 **Note that whilst Stack has been show to compile on Ubuntu 20.04, Rocky Linux
-8, and Rocky Linux 9, it has not been tested!**
+8, and Rocky Linux 9, it has not been tested on these distros!**

 Compilation (once you have the correct dependencies installed), should be as
 simple as: